A Guide to Outbound SDR: Sales Process and Strategy

 Automate Where Possible

-While personalization is vital, automation tools allow SDRs to maintain a balance between efficiency and personalization.
-For instance, dynamic email templates can include fields for the recipient’s name, company, and relevant industry details, ensuring every message feels tailored without requiring hours of manual work.
+For example, dynamic email templates can include fields for the recipient’s name, company, and relevant industry details.
+This way, each message feels tailored without requiring hours of manual effort.

 Select the Right Outreach Channels